elastic/rally/docs/index.rst

 Before relying too much on the numbers, please double-check that you did not introduce any bottlenecks and that your hardware is sufficient (e.g. spinning disks are not a good idea, better use SSDs).
 For additional insights and metrics you can activate different :doc:`telemetry devices </telemetry>` in Rally.

 Also be very careful and get a deep understanding of the measurement approaches when comparing performance numbers on different OS.
-Sometimes certain measurements are supported only on one OS but not on another (e.g. disk I/O statistics) and different OS handle I/O differently.
+Sometimes certain measurements are supported only on one OS but not on another (e.g. disk I/O statistics) and different OS handle I/O differently, so often it makes no sense to directly compare the results of benchmarks run on different OSes.

 Other command line flags
 ------------------------